-1. Seasonal change.
+Seasonal change.
 Some companies take on temporary workers during the holiday rush.
 The jobs have an end date, although sometimes employers will approach stellar workers with permanent job opportunities.
 As a temporary worker, you will not receive employee benefits, and you may have to pass a background check and drug screenings.
 Other seasonal jobs can be found at Christmas tree lots, pop-up holiday stores, mall kiosks, flower shops, retail stores and restaurants.
 Don’t wait to read a classified ad for a position — approach local businesses in person with a résumé and a request for employment.
 A face-to-face connection makes an impression and will put you ahead of email applicants.

 Dirty pieces of silver.
 We’ve all been there.
 We rummage under sofa cushions, in little-used jacket pockets, and under car seats.
 The coins can add up.
 Take them to Coinstar and turn them into paper.
-There is a fairly hefty fee for the exchange, 10.9% according to the website.
+There is a fairly hefty fee for the exchange, 11.9% according to the website.
 But the service offers full value for your money if you choose to trade your coins for a gift card from participating businesses including Starbuck’s and Home Depot.
 If you want the cash, call your bank first.
 Many banking institutions will no longer accept large quantities of coins from customers, but a few still offer that service for no or low fees.
 Call ahead and ask for requirements.

-4. Spin the bottle — and can.
+Spin the bottle — and can.
 Every state has its own guidelines, but 10 still have “bottle bill” regulations.
 These states require a deposit be paid for bottles and cans.
 Many people don’t bother to return the containers for the refund, so creative money-makers gather those unwanted containers and head to a recycling center to cash in.
 Clear your home of your own returnables, and ask your neighbors and coworkers to save their cans and bottles for you.
 Put on a pair of rubber gloves and grab a garbage bag to collect dollars with the cans you pick up on the edge of the road.